undeluro/tglens/README.md

-# tglens - Telegram export analytics
+# tglens - Telegram export analytics📊

-Gain valuable insights into your Telegram chats and uncover trends in your messaging behavior.
+Gain insights into your Telegram chats and uncover trends in your messaging behavior.

 ## Usage
 ~~‼️ **WARNING** This app will be hosted on Streamlit Community Cloud.
 BUT I whould definitely NOT recommend you upload any of your private info to a server you don't fully trust and know how it works(please don't do that).
 Even though Streamlit claims they store your data only in RAM, so it's deleted right after the end of session(which I think is probably true).
 Anyway, you will see a warning when using the hosted version of the app.~~